PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/product-settings/page.md

 In case of a product with combinations:
 - if the default combination is out of stock with denied backorders and if no other combination can be ordered, only the "Label of out-of-stock products with denied backorders" will be displayed in red #C3362B.
-- if at least one other combination than the default one can be ordered, the "product available with different options" message will be displayed in grey under the "Label of out-of-stock products with denied backorders" message.
+- if at least one other combination than the default one (on the product listings) or the selected one (on product page) can be ordered, the "Other options available" message will be displayed in grey under the "Label of out-of-stock products with denied backorders" message.

 Leaving this field empty disables the feature.
 Merchants can localize the label according to the store's available languages.
+The placeholder for this field is: "Temporarily out of stock"

 **Delivery time of in-stock products.** Merchants can indicate the delivery time of in-stock products.
 It should be displayed  in green #5A9166 in different places of the front-office if the 'Default delivery time' is checked in the 'Shipping' tab of the product page (Catalog > Products):